nyumaeric/alu_regex-data-extraction-group20/README.md

 We have used Python to implement the data extraction.
 In the source code, you will find regular expressions corresponding to each data type.
 The extracted data is then processed as needed.

-## Repository Structure

-- `src/`: Contains the Python scripts for data extraction.
-- `README.md`: This file, providing an overview of the project.
-- `.gitignore`: Specifies files and directories to be ignored by Git.
-- `LICENSE`: The license for this project.

 ## How to Use

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine and then navigate it.
-2. Navigate to the `src/` directory.
-3. Run the Python scripts for data extraction.
+2. Run the Python scripts for data extraction.

 ## Team Members
+-Josiane Ishimwe
+- Diane Ingabire
+- Willie Daniels
+- Eric Nyuma Jr.

-- [Your Name]
+- Samwel Dushime
-- [Team Member 2]
-- [Team Member 3]

 ## Contributions

 Every team member has contributed to this project by implementing and testing the regular expressions for data extraction.

-## License

-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.